Coronavirus digest: Mecca Grand Mosque drops social distancing | DW | 17.10.2021

 The Australian city of Melbourne is set to ease one of the world's longest COVID-19 lockdowns by lifting its stay-at-home orders this week, officials announced on Sunday.

-By Friday, the city of five million people in the southeastern state of Victoria will have been under six lockdowns, totalling 262 days since March, 2020.
+By Friday, the city of 5 million people in the southeastern state of Victoria will have been under six lockdowns, totalling 262 days since March, 2020.

 While COVID cases keep increasing in Victoria, the state's double-vaccination rate is on track to reach 70% this week, allowing for the ease in restrictions.